Department of Earth and Planetary Sciences

 Prerequisites: CHE 1103, CHE 1121, GEO 1103, GEO 1111, MAT 1093 or higher, or satisfactory performance on placement exam, and completion of or concurrent enrollment in GEO 2011.
 Crystallography, crystal chemistry, and the physical and optical properties of minerals.
 Principles of optical mineralogy and the microscopic determination of nonopaque minerals.
 Field trips may be required.
 Generally offered: Fall.
 Course Fees: LRS1 $46.20; STSI $21.60.

-Corequisite: GEO 2003.
+Prerequisite: Completion of or concurrent enrollment in GEO 2003.
 Laboratory study of crystal models, crystals, and minerals.
 Use of physical properties and the petrographic microscope for mineral identification.
 Field trips may be required.
 (Formerly GEO 2012.
 Credit cannot be earned for both GEO 2011 and GEO 2012.)
 Generally offered: Fall.
-Course Fees: IUE1 $15; LRS1 $15.40; STSI $7.20.
+Course Fee: IUE1 $15; LRS1 $15.40; STSI $7.20.

 GEO 2043.
 Scientific Methods in Geosciences.
 (3-0) 3 Credit Hours.